Identifying Engaging Phenomena

 - Move students towards “doing science” rather than memorizing facts and content.

 Keep your eyes open to opportunities, make authentic connections.
 Phenomena are all around you!
-When you are ready, capture or gather your phenomena with the following tips in mind:
+The Iowa Science Phenomena Identifying and Capturing Your Phenomena guide can help you as you are capturing and editing your phenomena, but when you are ready, capture or gather your phenomena with the following tips in mind:

 - Ensure you are capturing not only the phenomenon itself, but also any surrounding context that may be important to understanding the phenomenon.
 For example, if you are capturing a “sundog” light refraction in the sky, is there snow on the ground that could give a sense of the weather?